kkruecke/cplus-documentation/notes/variadic-templates.rst

 C++17 Does Offer Limited Iteration Over a Parameter Pack
 --------------------------------------------------------

-In C++ a variadic template function like ``sum`` below required two versions of ``sum`` to be implemented, one taking just one parameter type and the other taking at least two or more parameters types:
+Prior to C++17 a variadic template function like ``sum`` below required two versions of ``sum`` to be implemented, one taking just one parameter type and the other taking at least two or more parameters types:

 .. code-block:: cpp